 No person will be denied admission to the college or any of its programs on the basis of sex, race, age, national or ethnic origin, religion, or disability.

 Once admitted, students may select courses or programs according to their interests and ability.
 These are determined by evaluating the individual student’s high school experiences, previous test scores and college assessment results.
 Moraine Valley provides advising and counseling services to help each student choose an appropriate field of study according to individual abilities and interests.
 With some programs, particularly the Health Science programs, space may not be available for all applicants.

 High School Students — Students still in high school, 16 or older, may be admitted to college classes if facilities are available and if there is sufficient evidence that they can profit from the instruction.
 To be accepted, the student shall be recommended by the local principal or designated representative.

 Interested students shall submit completed admission information and a high school student authorization form signed by the appropriate high school official.
 Forms shall be returned to the Registration Office and presented at the time of registration.
-Those seeking an exception to the college policy must contact the dean of Enrollment Services.
 All courses taken at Moraine Valley will become part of the student’s permanent record.

 Admission to Health Science Career Programs

 Health Information Technology, Radiologic Technology, Respiratory Therapy Technology, Sleep Technology, and Nursing are health career programs leading to an Associate in Applied Science degree.
 Mammography Technology is a health science certificate program.
 All of these programs have special admission requirements and limited enrollment.
 Applicants are responsible for ensuring that all admission requirements are met, and all documents and scores are submitted on time.
 Only complete application files will be reviewed for admission.
 As part of the admission process, most health science programs require that students submit a health history and physical evaluation.
 Students may also be required to complete a criminal background check.
 Students also may be required to have current medical insurance.